-Interested student-athletes should attend the first team meeting on Wednesday, October 8, 2014, at 6:30 p.m. in RIMAC Arena's Green Room and should plan on attending the free Athletics Department team physical on Saturday, October 11 at 8:00 a.m., also in the Green Room.
+Interested student-athletes should attend the first team meeting on Wednesday, September 30, 2015, at 7:00 p.m. in RIMAC Arena's Green Room and should plan on attending the free Athletics Department team physical (date/time TBA).
 The Athletics Department physical is mandatory for participation and competition on a varsity squad.

 Frequently Asked Questions

 What is the cost to join the team?

 Women's rowing at UCSD is an intercollegiate program, so competition, team travel, uniforms and training costs are covered by the Athletics Department.

 I've heard that you have to register with the NCAA to compete in intercollegiate sports.
 What if you haven't done that?